GeneRegulationi3S/APAtizer/README.md

 ## DaPars2
+#### Inputs:

+1. Select Multiple .txt files ---> Here, the user may select all of the .txt files located in the **DaPars_data** folder

+#### Outputs:

+1. Len genes ---> List of genes undergoing 3'UTR-APA lengthening
+2. Short genes ---> List of genes undergoing 3'UTR-APA shortening

+The user can also search the gene lists for a specific gene of interest and download the said list using the download button below the search box.

 ### 3'UTR-APA gene list

 <img src="https://github.com/user-attachments/assets/78e7e96d-4d46-4bcf-a47d-7213dd022b5a" alt="dapars_len_case1">

-In this section, in the input space the user can select all the output files originated by the DaPars2 analysis that are located in the folder **DaPars_data**.

-In the output space, we can observe the lists of genes that go through 3'UTR APA lengthening events (*Len genes*) and 3'UTR APA shortening events (*Short genes*).
-The user can also search the lists for a specific gene of interest and download the lists using the download button below the search box.

 ## APA_APALYZER
+In the APA_APAlyzer tab, in the input space the user can specify the following parameters:

+In APA_APALYZER, in the input space the user may paste the full path of the folder **TRIMMED_READS** that contains all the de-duplicated BAM files and the index files.
+The user can also select the reference PAS for the analysis (hg19, hg38, mm9 and mm10), select the sequencing method (paired-end and single-end), select the strandedness of the BAM files (forward stranded, reverse stranded or non-stranded) and also select the statistical analysis to perform (unpaired t-test, paired t-test and ANOVA).
+The user may also select the output types of the analysis such as the lists that are displayed and the plots.
+For the lists, the user can choose between 3'UTR APA lengthening (*NvsT_APA_UP*), 3'UTR APA shortening (*NvsT_APA_DN*) and non-significant (*NvsT_APA_NC*).
+In the case of the plots, the choice is between a Volcano plot with the top 40 significant genes highlighted (*APA Volcano Plot (top40)*), the same plot but with no highlights (*APA Volcano Plot*) and a box plot (*APA Box*).

+In the output space, in the tab called *Number of APA events* one can see a small table where the number of non significant, lengthening and shortening genes is present.
+In *NvsT_APA* the full lists chosen in the input space are presented to the user and he can search the list for a gene of interest and download it.
+Finally, in *Plots* the user can visualize the plots selected in the input space and download them as well.
+Below are some examples of how the chosen statistical analysis may affect the number of 3'UTR-APA events detected by the APAlyzer algorithm.

 ### 3'UTR-APA gene list
 <img src="https://github.com/user-attachments/assets/e1754d6a-5c5b-4d5f-ba52-9dd071b99422" alt="apa_up_case1">